MaxiBarcia/maxibarcia.github.io/_posts/2025-07-24-Proyect-Hacking-Atrium.md

 - The operating system was identified as **Linux**, with a kernel version range between 3.2 and 4.14, commonly found in distributions such as Ubuntu 16.04 or similar.

-# 4 Phase 2 – Vulnerability Analysis and Exploitation
+# 4-Pashe 2 - Vulnerability Analysis and Exploitation

 **Attack Vector Selection**